Kraken: Denys de Montfort

-In 1802, the French malacologist Pierre Denys-Montfort recognized the existence of two "species" of giant octopuses in Histoire Naturelle Générale et Particulière des Mollusques, an encyclopedic description of mollusks.
+In 1802, the French malacologist Pierre Denys de Montfort recognized the existence of two "species" of giant octopuses in Histoire Naturelle Générale et Particulière des Mollusques, an encyclopedic description of mollusks.

 The "colossal giant" was supposedly the same as Pliny's "monstrous polypus", which was a man-killer which ripped apart (distrahit) shipwrecked people and divers.
 Montfort accompanied his publication with an engraving representing the giant octopus poised to destroy a three-masted ship.

 Whereas the "kraken octopus", was the most gigantic animal on the planet in the writer's estimation, dwarfing Pliny's "colossal octopus"/"monstrous polypus", and identified here as the aforementioned Pliny's monster, called the arbor marinus.